REQUIRED OPERATIONAL APPS --- (AERODATA 2.0.9) (FD Pro X 4.5.2) (HOTs 2.4.2) (JETCRW 2.1.2) (Comply365 6.1.0) OTHER--- (IOS 16.2.0) (WSI 2022.1.0)

 2. Enter the Route on iPad.

 4. Runway is displayed on ND as usual before takeoff.
+Note fuel and off time, for later use with "flight log".

 8. Before doing your position report, know what you are going to say before you key up.